-We all know the law.
-Einstein's spelled it out for us.
+- We all know the law.
+Einstein spelled it out for us.
 Nothing is allowed to travel faster than light.
-And yet every day you manipulate the speed of light.
+And yet, every day, you manipulate the speed of light.
 Every time you use a lens, even the lenses in your eyes, you slow down light.
 Because lenses work by refracting, bending and slowing light to target it onto a particular area.
-In the case of your eye, your eye's lens tries to target light onto the back of your eyeball.
-In the case of your camera, your camera's lens tries to target light onto the focal plane, where a piece of film or a digital image sensor sits.
+In the case of your eye, you're eye's lens tries to target light onto the back of your eyeball.
+In the case of your camera, you camera's lens tries to target light onto the focal plane, where a piece of film, or a digital image sensor sits.